 Once the mixture is dehydrated and has been cooled for several hours, it’s time to cut them into strips and roll them up.
 We recommend using scissors for this step.

 How to Store Dried Fruit?

 Dried fruit or fruit leather should be stored in an airtight container, such as a freezer container, vacuum-sealed bag, or mason jar.
 The dried fruit should then be placed in a dry and dark spot that’s not too warm, such as a pantry or cold room.
 For optimal storage conditions, the room shouldn’t be warmer than 15 °C.

-If the fruit is properly dried and stored in optimal conditions, dried fruit can last up to a year.
+If the fruit is dried correctly and stored in optimal conditions, dried fruit can last up to a year.
 If there’s any moisture remaining in the fruit, you can expect a shorter shelf life.